CaliKane/ScriptObservatory/README.md

         - view archived script content (eventually)
         - view on VirusTotal
         - copy Hash to clipboard
+ - Autoscan queried websites with no prior results
- - Add progress indicator when making a query on the website
+ - Add progress indicator when making queries on the website
+ - Make queries link-able and have traditional URL paths

+v0.3:
  - Add button to chrome extension to toggle reporting on and off
  - Allow blacklisting stats upload for websites in the chrome extension

+ * MAKE CHROME EXTENSION PUBLIC *

+v0.4:
  - Add tests for chrome extension code
  - Have robobrowser automatically report all errors while browsing sites

-Long-term ideas:
+Long-term:
- - Support inline script tags
+ - Support iframes
  - Support flash objects
- - Integrate with VirusTotal & other URL-scanning websites
  - Add interactive visualizations for collected data
  - Make sure there's no interference with other extensions / ad-blockers
  - Rework database structure to scale better